-- Communication between TCP and UDP to serial. - Wireless interface (802.11b and 802.11g) with WEP or WPA protection. - Ethernet interface. - Email notification of configurable alarms and events. - Upgradeable firmware. - SNMP monitoring. - Connects devices through a TCP or UDP data channel to computers or to another device server. - Contains a web server allowing presentation of custom content and easy configuration through the browser. - Contains eleven programmable I/O pins used to monitor or control attached devices.
+- Communication between TCP and UDP to serial. - Wireless interface (802.11b/g) with WEP or WPA protection. - Ethernet interface. - Email notification of configurable alarms and events. - Upgradeable firmware. - SNMP monitoring. - Connects devices through a TCP or UDP data channel to computers or to another device server. - Contains a web server allowing presentation of custom content and easy configuration through the browser. - Contains eleven programmable I/O pins used to monitor or control attached devices. - WiPort-G models are configurable for wireless bridging (see on 8:Wireless Bridging).
+This allows a host connected to the WiPort over a wired Ethernet interface to be accessible over a wireless network.